enigma-io/boundless/UITypeaheadInput/README.md

 }];

 return (
+    <UITypeaheadInput
-    <UITypeaheadInput name='my-typeahead'
+        name='my-typeahead'
+        attrs={{
-                 aria-label="An example of a typeahead component.
+            'aria-label': 'An example of a typeahead component.
 Suggestions will be called out as matches are found.
-Press the right arrow to accept a text suggestion or the up and down arrows to cycle through the list when available." defaultValue='or'
+Press the right arrow to accept a text suggestion or the up and down arrows to cycle through the list when available.'
+        }}
+        defaultValue='or'
         entities={list}
         provideHint={true} />
 );
 ```